RGU-Computing/NeuReg/README.md

 ## ✨ Key Contributions

-### 🧠 A Novel Neuro-Symbolic Framework
+### 🧠 A Novel Neuro-Symbolic QA Generation Framework
-NeuReg combines symbolic reasoning from ontology-guided knowledge graphs with the generative power of LLMs.
-This enables accurate, semantically aligned, and explainable QA generation in high-stakes regulatory domains.
+We present NeuReg, a neuro-symbolic question–answer generation framework that integrates the generative power of large language models (LLMs) with structured knowledge from ontology-guided knowledge graphs and their aligned regulatory text segments.
+This hybrid approach enables the generation of high-quality, semantically grounded QA pairs tailored to complex regulatory domains.

-### 📊 A Domain-Specific Regulatory QA Dataset
+### 📊 First-of-Its-Kind Regulatory QA Dataset
-NeuReg introduces a QA dataset with four well-defined question types—**Factual**, **Relational**, **Comparative**, and **Inferential**—validated through expert human annotation and multi-model LLM judgment.
+We construct a domain-specific QA dataset for regulatory compliance in education funding, encompassing four distinct question types: Factual (FactQ), Relational (RelQ), Comparative (CompQ), and Inferential (InferQ).
+These QA pairs are generated using multi-strategy prompting and rigorously validated through comparative assessment by expert human annotators and state-of-the-art (SOTA) LLM judges.
+To the best of our knowledge, this is the first QA dataset of its kind within this domain.

-### 🔬 Systematic Evaluation & Ablation Studies
+### 🔬 Empirical Validation through Ablation and Fine-Tuning
-The framework includes:
-- Empirical comparison of prompting strategies (ZS, OS, FS)
-- Isolation of KG-only and chunk-only contributions
-- Evaluation of QA generation quality with both fine-tuned T5/FLAN-T5 models and SOTA LLM scoring
+We conduct controlled ablation studies to quantify the individual contributions of structured KG triples and unstructured text chunks to QA generation quality—demonstrating the indispensable role of symbolic knowledge.
+Additionally, we evaluate the practical utility of the generated datasets by fine-tuning multiple LLMs (T5, FLAN-T5), analyzing the effects of prompting strategies (ZS, OS, FS) and model scale on QA performance.

 ---